 Lately, plants with “String” in their names have been gaining popularity.

-The String of Dolphins has leaves looking like jumping dolphins, whereas the String of Bananas has banana-like leaves.
+String of Dolphins has curved leaves like jumping dolphins, whereas the String of Bananas has banana-like leaves.

-The String of Bananas has leaves shaped like a banana, while the String of Pearls has a rounder ball-like spherical shape.
+The String of Bananas has leaves shaped like a banana, while the String of Pearls has ball-like spherical leaves with a longitudinal streak.